miquelvir/lsds-2026/projects/1-hdfs/README.md

 }
 ```

-If the `replication_factor` of the system is higher than one, the `replicas` array stores the host and port of each `datanode` that has a replica of the block.
-Otherwise, the `replicas` array contains a single `datanode` object (with its host and port).
+If the `replication_factor` of the system is higher than one, the `replicas` array stores the id of each `datanode` that has a replica of the block.
+Otherwise, the `replicas` array contains a single `datanode` id.

 #### GET /datanodes